 The Adventure: The adventure itself is an rpg, actions are decided by rolls and such.
 The adventure usually follows a linear story... which does give options and decisions to the players... but not as much as for example an open world phase... so keep that in mind

 Gameplay: As I said earlier... decisions are made via rolls.
 There are 4 stats that players can roll

 "ACT": Stands for "Action", this is what a player has to roll if he wishes to perform an action that requires strength.
 Like using any weapons (but not when wielding a dagger or a ranged weapon) or a show of strength (also used for intimidation)

-"Ghor attempts to push the enemy of the cliff" He will roll ACT or "Ghor attempts to break the door open" He will roll ACT
+"Ghor attempts to push the enemy of the cliff" He will roll ACT or "Ghor attempts to scare off the bandit" He will roll ACT

 "PERC": Stands for "Perception", this is what players use when they want to perform an action that requires precision.
 Like using daggers, using ranged weapons, pickpocketing, lockpicking, sneaking, etc. It is also used for looting, the better the PERC, the better the loot

 "Hans attempts to stab the enemy" He will roll PERC or "Hans attempts to pick the lock" He will roll PERC

 "IQ": Stands for "Intelligence Quotient" (yep... turns out this is what iq stands for) ,this is what players use when they perform an action that requires intelligence (duuuh) .Like casting a spell, or inspecting something in the hope of finding information about it.
 Also, IQ can be used to deflect a spell.
 "Deflect spell" might be used only by players that have a mana pool.
 To deflect a spell you will have to roll IQ if you are about to be hit by a spell, this will drain some of your mana, but has the chance to completely nullify the spell's effect